Why do I get panic attacks for no reason?

 What strategies help me to cope with panic?

-When you feel extreme anxiety, it’s like your body has pushed down on the accelerator.
-To turn fear down, you need to learn how to apply the brakes.
+When you feel extreme anxiety, your body has been pushed down on the accelerator.
+To turn fear down, you must learn how to apply the brakes.

-Diaphragmatic breathing is a breathing exercise designed to help you breathe in a more relaxed manner.
+Diaphragmatic breathing is a breathing exercise designed to help you breathe more relaxedly.
 When you are tenser, your body breathes from your chest.
 You take in shorter breaths, and the chest muscles get overworked.
 It can create chest pain or tension, which can be confused with having a heart attack.

 Diaphragmatic breathing is a simple and effective tool for reducing anxiety and panic.
 Practice it regularly, and it will help you hugely.